10 Great Things to do in Lublin: Poland’s hidden gem

 Lublin is already off the beaten path, but if you want to visit a real hidden gem you should make a day trip to Kazimierz Dolny.
 A medieval village with a picturesque location just an hour by car from Lublin.

-How to get there: from Lublin there are several buses a day to Kazimierz Dolny and back.
-The journey takes about an hour making it a perfect day trip from Lublin.
+How to get there: There are several buses a day to Kazimierz Dolny and back.
+The journey takes about an hour making it a perfect day trip.

 Visit Lublin and the Lublin Card

 There is also the Lublin card that you can buy online.
 There are different types that give free access to certain museums and public transport and discounts on a number of restaurants.